Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Conclusion

 \section{Conclusion}

-In this paper we explored the outcomes of non-hierarchical triple systems comprised of stellar BHs using a suite of 29,000 three-body simulations at varying orbital parameters.
-We focused our attention on the role played by the orbital inclination of the outer object, in particular on the differences between prograde and retrograde configurations.
-Also, we investigated how the component masses affect the long-term triple evolution, and what are the implications for the coalescence of the inner binary and the resulting gravitational wave emission.
+In this paper we investigate the formation, evolution, and merger of BHBs formed in triples produced via BHB-BHB scattering in star clusters.
+Using 32,000 three-body simulations, we explored the parameter space by varying orbital parameters and initial configuration focusing the attention on the role played by the inclination of the outer perturber on the BHB evolution, in particular on the differences between prograde and retrograde configurations.
+Furthermore, we discuss the implications for BHB coalescence in the context of GW emission and detection.
+Our main results can be summarized as follows.

-Our main results can be summarized as follows. \begin{itemize} \item We found that prograde triples show a tendency to flip, while retrograde triples tend to maintain their initial configuration.

-\item The evolution of prograde into retrograde systems often leads to a tighter inner binary, characterised by a GW time-scale several orders of magnitude smaller than its initial value.

-\item We found that retrograde configurations are more likely to lead to the formation of an inner binary with orbital properties sufficient to drive coalescence within a Hubble time.

-\item Typically, mergers are most likely to occur when the outer BH mass is comparable with the total inner BHB mass.

-\item In a substantial fraction of cases, the outer BHs swap with one of the components in the inner binary.
-Mergers occurring after a swap are characterised by a lower chirp mass, on average, compared with systems that preserve their initial mass configuration.

-\item Due to the higher probability for retrograde systems to merge and to preserve their configuration, we found that star clusters are most likely to host prograde systems, especially in dense globular clusters and nuclear clusters.

-\item A large fraction of merging binaries with initial $a=1$ AU are characterized by $e>0.6$ when enter the $10^{-3} - 10^{-1}$ Hz frequency band, typical of the future LISA and DECIGO experiments, while all of them have completely circularized when reaching the LIGO detection band ($f_\gw = 1$ Hz).

-\item Assuming an initially tighter configuration ($a=0.01$ AU), we found that $\sim 50\%$ of merging binaries might enter the LIGO band when having still eccentricities $e>0.6$.

-\item Our results suggest that merging events induced by triple non-hierarchical interactions occurring in ``ordinary'' globular clusters can lead to eccentric merging binaries observable in the LISA/DECIGO band ($f_\gw = 10^{-3}-10^{-2}$ Hz), while LIGO is more likely sensible to BHBs forming in dense globular and nuclear clusters, which potentially can have large eccentricity when entering the $\sim $ Hz frequency band.